ibrahim-kocyigit/ibm-data-science-professional-certificate/01-what-is-data-science/course-notes.md

 * **Big data analysis:** New technical and statistical techniques are needed to handle massive datasets, including deep learning.

 ### What is Hadoop?
 * **Hadoop** was developed by Doug Cutting at Yahoo, based on Google's big data architecture.
 It distributes data across a cluster of computers, processes it in parallel, and combines the results.
-This allows for linear scaling and handling massive dahasets.
+This allows for linear scaling and handling massive datasets.
 * **Data science components:** Combines established fields like probability, statistics, linear algebra, programming, and databases with newer techniques like machine learning.
 * **Machine learning in data science** enables pattern identification in large datasets, moving beyond traditional testing: Now we're able to find patterns first, then infer hypothesises out of these patterns, then test our hypothesises.
 * **Data science is a rapidly evolving field.** New techniques like deep learning and neural networks are constantly being added to the mix.